-Tour of the permanent exhibit
+Tour of the Permanent Exhibit

-Tours can focus on specific areas (i.e. habitat, endangered species, First Nations andMétis, homesteading).
+Tours can focus on specific areas (i.e. habitat, endangered species, First Nations and Métis, homesteading).
 All tours are accompanied by a related activity.

-Tour of Mount Pleasant cemetery
+Tour of Mount Pleasant Cemetery

-Tour of veterans’ cemetery
+Tour of Veterans’ Cemetery

 Mount Pleasant Cemetery has veterans from almost every conflict in which Canadians were engaged, from the Fenian Raids and the Boer War to the Korean War.
-Learn about some of their contributions and the roles they played while in action, and learn about the veterans who were killed in action at Swift Current.
+Learn about some of their contributions and the roles they played while in action.
+Learn about the veterans who were killed in action at Swift Current.
 Ideal for Remembrance Day, if dressed for the weather, but fascinating any time of the year.